relaycorp/fanqiang-poc/README.md

 Neither OpenVPN® nor WireGuard® servers natively support a client-side interfaces based on WebSockets, so we would've to implement and/or integrate **another middleware** (e.g. [wstunnel](https://github.com/erebe/wstunnel)) to bridge the two.
-This would've added significant complexity and costs in production.
+This would've added significant complexity and costs in production, and reduced performance.

 If we were to do any kind of advanced integration with the VPN protocol, we would've only considered WireGuard®,